adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 <td> GPT-2 + Houlsby </td><td> 45.5 </td><td> 23.9 </td><td> 10.5 </td><td> 59.7 </td>
 </tr>
 </table>
-The models with adapters have a lower score than the fully finetuned model.
-The adapters might produce slightly lower scores for sequence to sequence tasks than fully finetuning.
-But the results are close and adapters have several advantages over fully finetuning e.g. shorter training, they need less memory to be stored and they can easily be shared.
+We observe that the models with adapters achieve a lower score compared to full model fine-tuning, which are, however, close.
+On the other hand, adapters have several advantages over fully finetuning, e.g., shorter training times, they require less memory to be stored, and they can easily be shared.

-To test the BART model on sequence to sequence tasks we evaluated the model on the CNN/Daily Mail dataset ([See et al., 2017](https://arxiv.org/pdf/1704.04368.pdf) [Hermann et al., 2015](https://arxiv.org/pdf/1506.03340.pdf)) and the XSum dataset ([Narayan et al., 2018](https://arxiv.org/pdf/1808.08745.pdf)).
+To test the BART model on sequence-to-sequence tasks, we evaluated the model on the CNN/Daily Mail dataset ([See et al., 2017](https://arxiv.org/pdf/1704.04368.pdf) [Hermann et al., 2015](https://arxiv.org/pdf/1506.03340.pdf)) and the XSum dataset ([Narayan et al., 2018](https://arxiv.org/pdf/1808.08745.pdf)).
 Both tasks train the model to summarize newspaper articles.
 The main difference is that XSum or extreme summary dataset trains the model to output short one sentence summaries.
 The results of the fully finetuned BART model and the adapters are as follows:
 <table>
 <tr>
 <th></th><th> R1 </th><th> R2 </th><th> RL </th>